Last Updated on

 Don’t want to spend money on security?

-If you feel you don’t want to spend money on posting applications, secure password sharing, or on professional software that allows multi-user logins you may be storing up trouble for yourself.
 We all sympathise with ‘bootstrapping’ your startup but if you can now afford a VA you really do need to invest in secure ways of working before you start giving your team access to customer data.

 Your customers will never know (hopefully) how much to thank you for doing this.
 Your VA will love you for taking care of it all properly and you won’t be wondering who did what or where all your data went!